RRR: Distribution

-Originally, the film made a pre-release earning of ₹400 crore, but the revised pre-release deal was later revealed to be ₹890 crore.
+Originally, the film made a prerelease earning of ₹400 crore, but the revised prerelease deal was later revealed to be ₹890 crore.
 The domestic theatrical rights in the Andhra Pradesh and Telangana regions were reported to be under ₹165 crore.
 Lyca Productions acquired the film's theatrical distribution rights from Tamil Nadu for ₹48 crore.
 The following month, Pen Studios acquired the theatrical rights for North India under the Pen Marudhar Entertainment banner, in addition to electronic, satellite and digital rights for all language versions.
 The deal for the North Indian theatrical release rights were reported to be ₹140 crore.
-The Kerala theatrical rights were acquired by Shibu Thameens, with Riya Shibu presenting the film under the HR Studios banner.
+KVN Productions acquired the film's theatrical distribution rights from Karnataka, The Kerala theatrical rights were acquired by Shibu Thameens, with Riya Shibu presenting the film under the HR Studios banner.
 Thameens bought the film's distribution rights for ₹15 crore.
 The Arab world theatrical rights were sold to Phars Films for ₹70 crore.
 Dreamz Entertainment distributed the film in United Kingdom and Ireland.
 Shreyas Media Group's film distribution company Good Cinema Group has acquired the distribution rights for the entire African continent.

 Home media

 In May 2021, Pen Studios announced that the film's digital rights for Telugu, Tamil, Malayalam and Kannada versions are acquired by ZEE5 while Hindi, English, Portuguese, Korean, Turkish and Spanish versions are acquired by Netflix.
 Zee Network acquired the satellite rights of the Hindi version and Star India Network acquired the satellite rights of the film's Telugu, Tamil, Malayalam, and Kannada versions.
 The combined deal of post-theatrical streaming and satellite rights were reported to be in the region of ₹325 crore.
 The film started streaming on ZEE5 from 20 May 2022 in Telugu, Tamil, Malayalam and Kannada languages while the Hindi version was released on the same day on Netflix.
-The film has also started streaming through Disney+ Hotstar on 26 July 2022 in Telugu, Tamil, Malayalam and Kannada languages.

-The original Telugu-language version of the film was premiered on television on 14 August 2022 on Star Maa, and registered a television rating point of 19.62 according to Broadcast Audience Research Council, becoming the 11th most viewed film.
-On the same day, Malayalam-language version was premiered on Asianet.
-Unlike the Telugu version, the Malayalam dubbed version registered a TRP rating of 13.70, which is considered to be one of the most viewed films on Malayalam television.
-The Hindi-language version was premiered on Zee Cinema UK on 13 August 2022 in the United Kingdom.
-The Kannada-language version was premiered on Star Suvarna on 21 August 2022.
-The Hindi version was again telecasted on Zee Telugu on 11 September 2022.
-The Tamil-language version was premiered on Star Vijay on 25 December 2022.

 The film was released on physical media with Ultra HD Blu-ray, Blu-ray versions in Japan on 21 October 2024.